jdersch/PERQemu/PERQemu/Readme.txt

   - POS version G.7 (released by Accent Systems, 1986?);
   - Accent S6 (Release II from PERQ Systems Corporation, 1985).

-In addition, PNX 2 is able to run but the video display list processing is non- standard and we'll have to find a workaround.
+Fixed in v0.5.3:
+  - A workaround for PNX 2 video support is included (disk image TBA).

-NOTE: PNX drops into its microcode debugger (i.e., crashes) after booting if 2MB of memory is configured; it runs fine with 1MB.
-POS and Accent have no trouble with a full megaword of memory.
+NOTE: PNX 1 drops into its microcode debugger (i.e., crashes) after booting if 2MB of memory is configured; it runs fine with 1MB.
+PNX 2, POS, MPOS and Accent have no trouble with a full megaword of memory.

 Accent mouse tracking takes a little getting used to since it runs in relative mode.
 To simulate mouse "swipes" you have to use the Alt key (Option key on